Joseph has always loved computer games, which was a springboard for their ongoing love-hate relationship with computer hardware.

 Following in the footsteps of Baldur's Gate and using the same Infinity Engine, Icewind Dale puts you in the northernmost regions of the Forgotten Realms.

 Unlike Baldur's Gate and Planescape: Torment, Icewind Dale lets you create an entire party before setting out to kill goblins and orcs.
 The game is more combat-focused and offers less of a story than said games, but it's still great and particularly enjoyable if you've read R.A.
 Salvatore's trilogy with the same name and setting.

 13. Deus Ex (2000)

 Deus Ex has a lot in common with System Shock 2; it's a futuristic RPG/FPS hybrid that lets you take the game in different directions by augmenting your character's abilities.
-Although it can be played more or less like a regular first-person shooter, skills like hacking and stealth allows for completely different ways of approaching the game, like any good RPG should.
-In Deus Ex you play the more "conventional" hero JC Denton who works for a UN anti-terrorist unit in a relatively near and dystopian future.
-As the game progresses Denton gets mixed up in a more sinister conspiracy involving the Illuminati and some other shadowy organizations.
+Although it can be played more or less like a regular first-person shooter, skills like hacking and stealth allow for very different ways of completing the game's challenges.

 14. Diablo II (2000)

 The first Diablo became an instant classic for its addictive hack 'n' slash gameplay, and Diablo II improved on the winning concept.